NC Campus Compact

 Campus Election Engagement Project-NC

-NC Campus Compact is partnering with the Campus Election Engagement Project (CEEP) to promote student election engagement in preparation for the 2014 midterm election.
-CEEP is a national, nonpartisan effort to help colleges and universities involve students in elections.
-NC Campus Compact also led the CEEP-NC project in fall 2012 and fall 2008.
+Since 2008, NC Campus Compact has partnered with the Campus Election Engagement Project (CEEP) a national, nonpartisan effort to help colleges and universities involve students in elections.

 Early voting aka one-stop absentee voting in North Carolina is October 23-November 1.
 Click here for a list of sites that are closest to NC Campus Compact member institutions.
 Non-members can check locations here.

 North Carolina Voter Guides